ALL AGES

 Tribal Liaison Program

-The Tribal Liaison project is unique as it’s the only program in the country providing services to out-of-state tribes and acting on behalf of tribes in court with their authorization.
-Tribal Liaisons gather information from all court parties and share it with the tribe so that the tribe can make informed recommendations.
+The Tribal Liaison project is the only program in the country providing services to out-of-state tribes that acts on behalf of tribes in court with their authorization.
+Tribal Liaisons gather information from all court parties and share it with the tribe so they can make informed recommendations.
 The goal is to increase tribal participation and promote family preservation, cultural connections, and reunification.
-The project has long-standing relationships with tribes throughout the United States.
-The Tribal Liaisons currently work directly with ICWA services for the following tribes:
+The program has long-standing relationships with tribes throughout the United States.
+The Tribal Liaisons currently work directly with Indian Child Welfare Act (ICWA) services for the following tribes:

 - Oglala Sioux Tribe